Members visit free all year! Purchase and visit today.

 Caroll: Female, born December 26, 2013.

 Bellini and Marjorie Belle have a new baby!
-Born January 5, 2015, the baby does not have a name yet, but you can find it riding on mom or dad's back.
+Born January 5, 2015, the baby does not have a name yet, but you can find it riding on dad's back or mom's belly while it feeds.

 Rare Animal Conservation Center